[Must-see for test takers] We'll teach you how to study for the AWS Certified SAA (Solutions Architect) exam!!

 Please give them a try!

-I think the sample questions were very long.
+I think the example questions were quite long.
 The

-actual questions are also about 5 to 15 lines long, so
+actual questions also have about 5 to 15 lines of text each, so

-you're tested not only on your service knowledge but also on your reading comprehension within a limited time frame.
+you'll be tested not only on your service knowledge but also on your reading comprehension within a limited time.

-When answering exam questions, the key is to clearly understand what the client wants to do!
+When solving the exam questions, the key is to clearly understand what the client wants to achieve!

-By the way, the answer to this example question is ②.
+By the way, the answer to this example problem is ②.

 About the teaching materials